 Temporal Considerations:

-- BPC-157 short plasma half-life (<30 min IV) requires consideration of dosing frequency or continuous exposure in vitro
+- BPC-157 short plasma half-life (<30 min IV) requires consideration of administration frequency or continuous exposure in vitro

 - Biological effects may persist beyond peptide plasma clearance, suggesting intracellular mechanisms or sustained signaling